eParenting - Parenting, Crafts, Family Movies, Celebrations, Printables, Colouring and more

 Free Printable Screen Time Checklists

 This printable checklist lets you choose which tasks that you want your child to complete to earn their screen time.
-You can change it from week to week and vary it for school holidays and breaks.
+This way you can focus on what non-screen related activities are relevant to your family.

 This good hybrid list requires some basic tasks to be completed, then screen time is earned with creative or academic tasks.